CamerAllan/ccallan/README.md

 # ccallan

 This is my personal website.
-I plan for this to host a blog, while working as a living resume.
+I plan for this to host a blog and a showcase of any projects I've got going on.